jbbarth/redmine_omniauth_cas/README.md

-h1.
-Redmine OmniAuth CAS plugin
+# Redmine OmniAuth CAS plugin

-This plugins adds CAS authentication support for "Redmine":http://www.redmine.org thanks to the "OmniAuth authentication framework":https://github.com/intridea/omniauth.
-OmniAuth is a Rack middleware that let you authenticate against many sources (see "the list of supported sources":https://github.com/intridea/omniauth/blob/master/README.md).
+This plugins adds CAS authentication support for [Redmine](http://www.redmine.org) thanks to the [OmniAuth authentication framework](https://github.com/intridea/omniauth).
+OmniAuth is a Rack middleware that let you authenticate against many sources (see [the list of supported sources](https://github.com/intridea/omniauth/blob/master/README.md)).
 This plugin aims at being an example of integration for the CAS protocol, but it shouldn't be that difficult to build a plugin that allows authentication against other sources.

 *NB*: the plugin doesn't support on-the-fly registration for now.

-h2.
-Install
+## Install

-You can first take a look at general instructions for plugins "here":http://www.redmine.org/wiki/redmine/Plugins.
+You can first take a look at general instructions for plugins [here](http://www.redmine.org/wiki/redmine/Plugins)

 Note that the plugin is now *only compatible with Redmine 2.0.0 or higher*.
 Compatibility with Redmine 1.x has been removed in August, 2012.